emiruz/adventofcode2022/README.md

 * Day 19: It takes 3m40sec to run when compiled, but it can be made much faster by adding more pruning heuristics.

+## To do

+* A better solution to Day 16 would be to return the best score and the valves used.
+Part 2 can be calculated
+sequentially: calculate for the first player, set the valve rates found to zero, contract the graph, calculate for the second player.
+It should result in a solution which is faster, possibly shorter, and less exotic all at once.
+Target 1s, 4s for part 1/2 respectively.

+* Day 19 needs an early stopping heuristic.
+It should be possible to calculate an upper bound final score for any blueprint analytically at any point during the search.
+If the current best solution exceeds the upper bound, early termination follows.
+Should result in an order of magnitude performance increase without more than a
+<=3 LOC added.
+Target 1s, 6s for part 1/2 respectively.